usnistgov/FIPS201/_FIPS201/frontend.md

     authentication for an interoperable environment.
 - The asymmetric Card Authentication key is a mandatory private key that supports card authentication for an interoperable environment.
-- The symmetric (secret) C ard Authentication key supports card authentication for physical access, and it is optional.
+- The symmetric (secret) Card Authentication key supports card authentication for physical access, and it is optional.
 - The digital signature key is an asymmetric private key supporting document signing, and it is mandatory, unless the cardholder does not have a government-issued email account at the time of